NN41/policy_gradient_methods/README.md

 - TODO: don't collect a certain number of episodes, collect a certain number of data points, to keep the total simulation time under control.
 Better for experiments.
 - TODO: move the training functions for the value function network into the Trainer class.

-## Experiment 1
-- What we are looking for is quick improvement in terms of time/update step (so it runs quick) and stable training process (low variance within and across runs), so it's easy to compare two sets of hyperparameters.
-In this experiment especially, we are looking for a good stable baseline against which to compare other methdos
-- Note that there is a certain run-off effect: the agent improves exponentially.
-This is because, as the agent manages to stay alive for longer, it is able to collect way more data, leading to even more improvement per update step.
-As such, the time duration of a training run is overwhelmingly correlated with performance (i.e. average episode length), and cannot be used to select between the hidden number of neurons, since that has a comparatively small effect.
-- The largest source of compute cost is simulating the episodes.
-Especially, as the performance of the agent grows, it is able to stay alive longer, increasing the average length of the episodes.
-- LEARNING RATE: From inspecting learning_rate=0.001, it's clear that it is way too small, with none of the runs improving noticeably (for any of the other settings for number of episodes or policy hidden size).
-For an lr of 0.01, we do see consistent improvement, with more hidden neurons leading to quicker improvement (since per update step we have more params to update).
-However, none of the runs reach the maximum rewards of 500 within the run time.
-An lr of 0.1 gives quick improvement, albeit with huge variance and instability (not only between runs, but especially within a single run as well, with some runs achieving 500 reward before deteriorating significantly).
-To find a good trade-off between improvement speed and variance (stability) of the training process, a learning rate of 0.01 seems suitable for our future experiments.
-- NUM EPISODES: Has a number of effects: (1) Variance: Fewer episodes lead to more instability (variance) of the training process, since your policy gradient estimate will have higher variance with fewer data points.
-(2) Improvement per step: More episodes lead to more learning per step (using future returns).
-This is because, for more episodes, there might be a few that achieve through pure chance a high reward.
-Using future returns, such lucky episodes will be reinforced dispropotionally compared to the vast majority of mediocre runs.
-This can be verified by inspecting the variances of the future returns, which show that the training runs corresponding to quick improvement correspond to high variance of the future returns (e.g. 50 eps and lr 0.01).
-This difference in performance increase gets damped for lower learning rates (and expectedly for GAEs as well since their variance doesn't explode), since any lucky episodes will have a lower effect on the gradient update.
-(3) Training time: This is important, especially with the exponentially increasing episode simulation time as the network improves.
-For a lr of 0.01, there is not a clear benefit to increase the number of episodes from 20 to 50 (!), since both achieve similar performance (under all lrs and hidden neurons), while training time more than doubles.
-- HIDDEN SIZE: there doesn't seem to be a clear improvement in training when changing hidden neurons from 2 to 4 (across all lrs).
-The performance noticeably improves when using 8 hidden neurons.
-In particular, a network with only 2 hidden neurons seem to learn just fine.
-Before we concluded that the overwhelming impact on training time comes from the performance of the agent (not _directly_ from the number of hidden neurons), we will use 8 hidden neurons to speed up the improvement per update step.
-For lr 0.01, the worst run using 8 hidden neurons is better than the best run using 4 neurons.
-- CONCLUSIONS: learning rate of 0.01, 20 episodes, 8 hidden neurons.
-Note that the GAE paper uses 20 episodes as well, but uses no hidden layer.

 ## Experiment 2a
 - We reinitialize the Adam optimizer at each training run of the value function network.
 We don't reinitialize the value network.
 We also train the policy network before training the value function network, following the GAE paper.
 - The effect of lr and epochs on training the value network, using GAE.
 It's clear that a high learning rate and many epochs lead to some sort of overtraining, where the network initially learns effectively, but then very quickly collapses and its performance goes to zero.
 The higher the learning rate or the more epochs, the quicker this collapse happens.
 This could be caused by overtraining, where the value network gets overfit so much to a batch of episodes, that it cannot handle the distributional shift from policy k to policy k+1.
 In the fully collapsed states, the gradients of the policy and value network approach, meaning that it won't be able to get out of the collapsed state anymore.